sankhaKarunasekara/ULKA_Project/README.md

    |5 | Sama | `ULK-15**`|

 * Remaining two digits should represent the new moving object number let's go from 01 to 99.
-* Please keep track of your Ojbects count, don't repeat yourself.
+* Please keep track of your object count, don't repeat yourself.

 * Ex:
    Amila's 1st discovery in this campain should be named as: `ULK-1301`